zoop/zoop-gateway-android-sdk/README.md

 8. Client will also have a REST API available to pull the status of a gateway transaction from backend and reason of failure.

+<a name="esignEndUserFlow"></a>
+#### 2.1 END USER FLOW:
+1. Customer Login [ Phone + OTP ]
+2. Document displayed to customer.
+(Draggable signature option can be turned on via gateway config or signPageNumber and coordinates can be fixed during initiation call)
+3. Customer chooses Mode of Authentication for performing E-Sign
+4. Customer is redirected to ESP’s Auth portal where EKYC is performed after entering either Aadhaar number or Virtual Id.
+5. After successful EKYC customer is displayed Sign details received and customer’s consent is taken to attach signature to the document and share a copy with requesting organization.
+6. On success, customer is provided with an option to download the signed file.
+Also, a download URL is sent to customer’s phone number and responseURL which is valid for 48 hours.
+7. On failure during request to ESP, customer is displayed an error code and error message.
+Same error details are sent to the responseURL.
+8. End Customer can validate the signature on PDF by opening the PDF in acrobat reader and Developer can programmatically fetch certificate from PDF to ensure validity of certificate if required.
 <a name="esignInit"></a>

 ### 3. INITIATING A GATEWAY TRANSACTION FOR E-SIGN[IP WHITELISTED IN PRODUCTION]
 To initiate a gateway transaction a REST API call has to be made to backend.
 This call will generate a **Gateway Transaction Id** which needs to be passed to the frontend web-sdk to launch